EXP-code/EXP-docs/index.rst

-EXP is a fast high-level C++ library with Python bindings for performing and analyzing n-body simulations using biorthogonal and orthogonal expansions.
-The library can use expansion coefficients for time series analysis using multivariate Singular Spectrum Analysis (mSSA) to discover new dynamical correlations, separate signal from noise, and visualize these in two- and three-dimensional renderings.
+EXP is a fast high-level C++ library with Python bindings for performing and analyzing n-body simulations using biorthogonal and orthogonal expansions, also known as *basis function expansions (BFE)*.
+The library also supports time series analysis of expansion coefficients using multivariate Singular Spectrum Analysis (mSSA) to discover new dynamical correlations, separate signal from noise, and visualize these in two- and three-dimensional renderings.

 There are two *entry points* into EXP:

 1. The N-body code itself and Unix-style auxiliary utilities for manipulating and analyzing N-body phase space.
-2. The Python interface to the same C++ libraries used by the N-body code.
+2. The Python interface to basis  C++ libraries used by the N-body code.
 These are designed to enable your post-processing analyses on both EXP and other N-body simulation snapshots (Gadget, Gizmo, Arepo, etc.) within the Python/Jupyter ecosystem.
+The Python interface is the primary method for time series analyses.

 In this documentation, **EXP** refers to the entire code base and **pyEXP** refers to the Python EXP API.
-We anticipate that many users will be interested in *only* pyEXP.
-Since the concepts and mathematics are the same for both, we will describe both together in this documentation.
+Many users may only be interested in pyEXP.
+Since the basis function expansion concepts and mathematics are the shared between EXP and pyEXP, we will describe both together in this documentation.

 .. _quick-start: